dilbot-cot/coder_academy_assignments/dilloncotter_T2A1-A/DillonCotter_T2A1-A.md

 ## RfQ Response

 ### Describe the architecture of a typical Flask application
+A Flask application is built on simplicity and flexibility, allowing it to handle simple and complex tasks.

+The core of a Flask application is the Flask class, which forms the basis for creating instances of the web application.
+These instances are WSGI (Web Server Gateway Interface) applications, providing a common link between web servers and web applications.

+Flask applications follow the Model-View-Controller (MVC) design pattern, which separates different concerns:

+- Model: Deals with the database and holds data and its behaviours.

+- View: This is the user interface where data from the Model is displayed.
+Flask uses templates to handle this.

+- Controller: Responds to user inputs and interacts with the Model.
+It updates the View when the Model changes.
+In Flask, this is done using routes and view functions.

+Flask uses routing to match client requests with specific view functions.
+The view functions are then associated with particular URLs.

+Request dispatching in Flask is done through Werkzeug, a WSGI utility library.
+Flask also supports unit testing and allows extensions for various functionalities like form validation and authentication mechanisms.

+Flask supports the creation of blueprints, enabling developers to create reusable sections of an application, streamlining the codebase.

+Flask doesn't impose a strict project structure, granting developers flexibility.
+As projects grow, it's common to split them into modules for better organisation.

 ### Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database